CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > At the end of each turn, each player may take one unique Dragon manifestation or one Drake hazard creature from his discard pile and shuffle it into his play deck.
-Alternatively, if Doors of Night is in play, at the end of each turn, each player may return one unique Dragon manifestation and/or one Drake hazard creature from his discard pile to his hand.
-Cannot be duplicated.
+> > At the end of each turn, each player may take one unique Dragon manifestation **or** one Drake hazard creature from his discard pile and shuffle it into his play deck. <br>&ensp;Alternatively, if _Doors of Night_ is in play, at the end of each turn, each player may return one unique Dragon manifestation **and/or** one Drake hazard creature from his discard pile to his hand. <br>&ensp;Cannot be duplicated.
 >

 ---